-Exclusive breastfeeding is recommended for the first 6 months because of the many benefits for both mother and child – you can read about these here.
+Exclusive breastfeeding is recommended for the first 6 months because of the many benefits for both mother and child.
+Learn more about this topic by reading our pages on breastfeeding.
 When breastfeeding is not possible, or not chosen by the mother, infant formula is the only appropriate substitute for breastmilk.
-This should be an infant formula based on cows' or goats' milk, unless you are directed to use a different kind by your GP or other healthcare professional.
+This should be an infant formula based on cows' or goats' milk, unless you are directed to use a different kind by your GP or other health professional.

 *A vitamin D supplement of 8.5 to 10µg (micrograms) of vitamin D per day is recommended for exclusively or partially breastfed infants up to 12 months.
-Infants who are formula fed should only be given a supplement if they are having less than 500ml (about a pint) or infant formula a day (see supplement section here for more information).
+Infants who are formula fed should only be given a supplement if they are having less than 500ml (about a pint) or infant formula a day.

 Key message 2: Introduce solid foods at around 6 months, alongside continued breastfeeding for at least the first year.